git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/index.en.md

 ---
-title : "Configure storage - Host model data on Amazon FSx for Lustre" weight : 100
+title : "Configure storage for model hosting using Amazon FSx for Lustre" weight : 100
 ---